Dentistry

 There is no entrance exam for dentistry but there are language assessment tests and a psychometric test that form part of the application process.

 Applicants will be evaluated according to their high school diploma (80%), English language ability (10% - not tested for native speakers) and Spanish language ability (10%).
 It is possible to get an offer without speaking any Spanish but for marginal candidates, it could have an impact.
-This is the first year in which language ability has been used for selection purposes so we are not yet completely clear on how it will affect your chances.
+You will have to take the university's own language tests as well as a competencies test, although the latter is not used for selection purposes.

 Once a month, from December onwards, there is a selection day.
 All completed applications will be considered on that day and offers made.
 If you are not successful you will be added to the waiting list or potentially offered a place in the foundation year.